dlcs/protagonist/composite_handler/README.md

 docker-compose up
 ```

+Note that for the Composite Handler to be able to interact with the target S3 bucket, the Docker Compose assumes that the `AWS_PROFILE` environment variable has been set and a valid AWS session is available.

 This will create a PostgreSQL instance, bootstrap it with the required tables, deploy a single instance of the API, and three instances of the engine.
 Requests can then be targetted at `localhost:8000`.

 The component can also be run directly, either in an IDE or from the CLI.
 The component must first be configured either via the creation of a `.env` file (see [`.env.dist`](.env.dist) for an example configuration), or via a set of environment variables (see the [Configuration](#configuration) section).